sadko4u/focusrite-scarlett-backports/README.md

 echo "options snd_usb_audio vid=0x1235 pid=0x8214 device_setup=1" >> /etc/modprobe.d/scarlett-gen3.conf
 echo "options snd_usb_audio vid=0x1235 pid=0x8215 device_setup=1" >> /etc/modprobe.d/scarlett-gen3.conf
 ```

+These options will enable driver for all supported Gen3 devices.

 Enabling MSD (Mass Storage Device) mode seems to me to be something that you would never want to do, so once you disable it the
 control gets hidden (use device_setup=3 if you really want to make it reappear).